Every brand wants optimum visibility in the search results. Try though they might, most fail.

 Your average CPC is likely to be just a fraction of the price you pay for other keywords.
 And they convert well too.

-With broad match—the default setting for AdWords buys—your ads will be shown for searches that are related to your keywords, not specifically the precise keywords.
+With broad match—the default setting for Google Ads buys—your ads will be shown for searches that are related to your keywords, not specifically the precise keywords.

 Broad match is the way to go when you want to reach the widest audience possible.
 However, “banking” on broad match hits your bank account harder.